 Aquatic Therapy Rehabilitation for Total Knee Replacement

 Clinical studies have proven the benefits of exercise in a warm water environment when recovering from knee surgery.
-A recent study by Drs.
+A study by Drs.
 Mary Sanders and Daryl Lawson concluded that “an aquatic environment may be ideal during all phases of ACL rehabilitation post surgery.”
 Particularly following an intensive procedure, the added buoyancy of an aquatic environment relieves pressure on sensitive joints as they recover, allowing patients to slowly rebuild their strength through directed exercises.

 During recovery from procedures typically performed on patients with osteoarthritis and other chronic conditions, such as a total knee replacement, the positive effects are even more pronounced.